 New programs are initiated in the social services-expanding Champlain's repertoire.

-Champlain's first computer, an IBM 1130, arrived in the spring.
+Champlain's new computer, an IBM 1130, arrived in the spring.
 It had a removable disk drive that held 256K of storage - 1/2800th of the space found on a typical CD today.

 The college purchases Lyman and Pearl Halls for use as a dormitories.